rahulmnair1997/Facial-Expression-Identifier/README.md

 # Facial-Expression-Identifier
-It detects facial expression by capuring your image by webcam and then predicting the emotion, i.e, happy, angry, surprised or sad.
+It detects facial expression by capturing your image by webcam and then predicting the emotion, i.e, happy, angry, surprised or sad.
-It uses inception v3 model for image calssification and haar-cascade for face detection.
+It uses inception v3 model for image classification and haar-cascade for face detection.

 ## IMPLEMENTATION:-
 ### DEPENDENCIES:-